LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 ## Call to action generator method.

 The last part of a route definition is the call.
-This part must define a valid call to a method returning a `play.api.mvc.Action` value, so typically to a Controller action method.
+This part must define a valid call to a method returning a `play.api.mvc.Action` value, which will typically be a Controller action method.

-If the method does not define any parameter, just define the fully qualified method name:
+If the method does not define any parameters, just define the fully qualified method name:

 ```
 GET   /                     controllers.Application.homePage()